reactioncommerce/docs/docs/fundamentals.md

 ## Plugins

 All of Open Commerce’s features, including the [API core](https://github.com/reactioncommerce/api-core), are provided by first-party plugins—the [main project](https://github.com/reactioncommerce/reaction) is a shell that that imports all of the required NPM packages.
 This structure gives you complete control over what plugins and features are active in your installation.
+For more information on customizing these plugins or creating your own, check out the [Build an API Plugin guide](/open-commerce/guides/build-api-plugin/).

 A wide range of first-party plugins covers all the basic platform features, including handling backend services, shop configuration, and the shopper experience.
 You can view a list of the plugins active in your instance in the admin dashboard under **Settings > System Information**.